idchlife/node-telegram-bot-api-middleware-simpleauth/README.md

     const code = yield this.simpleauth.generateAuthCode();
   });
 ```

+### Check example, it will show middleware in action
+For working example you can see examples/working-auth-bot.js
+To test it you need to start it like this:

+    node examples/working-auth-bot.js YOUR_BOT_TOKEN

 ## You can help with code, ideas and bugs by creating issues and pull requests.